agroengaard/complex-networks/README.md

 ## Plot Explanation

 Below are some plotted results for the different growth types.
-The explanation for some of the variables are:
+The explanation for these plots are:
+- The number in each node indicates the order in which each particular node was created.
 - N, is the number of nodes in the network
 - The clustering coefficient, C, is a "measure for local connectedness between neighbouring nodes"